WDscholia/scholia-docker/README.md

 #

-This images is currently setup to run with its own proxy
+This images are currently setup to run with its own proxy

 ## To build